emilk/field_interpolation/README.md

 In my work the smoothness constraint is that the gradient between neighboring edges (edges sharing a vertex in the same direction) should be zero along the direction of the edge.
 This adds `D·V` equations with `3` unknowns in each, where D is the dimensionality and V is the number of unknowns (voxels).

 SSD instead uses the three-dimensional gradient difference between neighboring voxels.
 In SSD the gradient is estimated from the eight voxel corners, so each such constraint touches 16 unknowns.
 SSD also enforces this constraint along all three dimensions (not just along the direction to the neighbor), so each end up with three constraints for each pair of neighbors, so `D²·V` constraints with `16` unknowns each.
 So that is three times the number of equations and more than five times the number of unknowns touched.
 This produces a more expensive system of equations.

+# The solver
+Solving a sparse linear least squares problem is a well-researched problem, which means there are many robust and fast solutions to it, both for exact solutions and for approximate ones.
+This library uses solvers in [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) with some improvements.
+In particular, a fast approximate solver is employed for solving large multidimensional lattices.
+This solver works like this:

+* The problem is down-scaled to a coarser level, and solved exactly.
+This coarse solution is then up-scaled to the original lattice size again.
+* The problem is broken up into non-overlapping tiles and solved individually.
+At the boundaries between tiles, the approximate solution from the downscaled solver is used.
+The solutions for the tiles are re-assembled in the original lattice.
+* The solution from the tiled solver is used as a starting guess to an iterative, approximate [Conjugate gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method) solver.

+There are probably plenty of improvement that can be done to this.

 # Todo
 ## Code